rosefrancis-tech/hori-seo-n/README.md

 - Added comments

 CSS
-- Grouped and rearenged the selectors and properties
+- Grouped and rearranged the selectors and properties
 - Made corresponding semantic element changes
-- Removed duplication of styles
+- Removed duplicate code
 - Added comments

 The completed project is uploaded in Github for approval.